Anth-us/semantic-text-classification/README.md

 2. Install required dependencies.
 3. Run the Jupyter notebook.

+You'll need to provide an OpenAI API key if you want to generate embeddings with Ada 2.

 ### Alternative

 Go [here](https://colab.research.google.com/drive/1THEqXHIvy1IEAzVLvB0rVwwSW30jZ5Ku?usp=sharing) and run it for free on Google Colab.
+You'll need to upload the `labeled.csv` data file from this repository.
+A free Colab notebook can handle the model training and the BERT embeddings, no problem.

 ## Contributing